Spider-Island: Spider-Island: Cloak and Dagger

 When Cloak and Dagger see an advertisement of them on a billboard, Cloak tells Dagger they would be able to come to anyone's services.
 They are approached by the New Avengers who are on their way to handle a riot involving people with spider-powers.
 While stopping the people dressed as Spider-Man, Cloak and Dagger recall the time they worked for Norman Osborn's Dark X-Men.
 Mister Negative is told of a prophecy that he is destined to be killed by Dagger.
-Mister Negative captures Dagger and corrupts her with his Negative Touch.
+Negative captures Dagger and corrupts her with his Negative Touch.
 This turns Dagger into a dark version of herself who must consume all light and life.
 The corrupted Dagger uses her powers to plunge Chinatown into darkness.
-Tyrone begs Mister Negative to save her; Mister Negative uses his negative touch on Cloak, altering his Darkforce powers into that of Dagger's.
+Tyrone begs Negative to save her; Negative uses his negative touch on Cloak, altering his Darkforce powers into that of Dagger's.
 After Cloak and Dagger heal themselves and Chinatown, both of them come to the conclusion that they must deal with their altered powers themselves.